cachung/GettingAndCleaningProj1/CodeBook.md

+# CodeBook

-# Description
+## Description
+This document is to describe how the data transformed by run_analysis.R script and the definition of variables in Tidy.dat.

+## Input Data Set
-# Data Set Information:
+### Data Set Used as follow:
 (Source: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#)
 [![Experiment Video](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](https://www.youtube.com/watch?v=XOEN9W05_4A)